nicpenning/Helium-PowDerHound/README.md

 2. Initialize your Elastic Stack (Docker Files Included if you don't have Elasticsearch setup today).
-     Navigate to the root directory for Helium-PowDerHound and run:
+     Navigate to the root directory for Helium-PowDerHound and run the following from PowerShell 7:

      `Unblock-File *.ps1; .\Initialize-Elastic_Stack.ps1`

-3. Execute code to start ingesting Helium Data (This happens automatically after the initialization but can be started again by navigating to the root directory and running:
+3. Execute code to start ingesting Helium Data (This happens automatically after the initialization but can be started again by navigating to the root directory and running):

      `.\Rewards_Hourly_Ingest.ps1`